b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 Were this commandment useful in any applicable context, I would expect to see a statistically significant disparity between rates of, say, type 2 diabetes among practicing Mormons and the rest of the world.
 I should also expect to *not* see 4XL temple clothing or garments available for purchase.
 If God's commandment pertaining to bodily health had practical effects, no adherent should need such voluminous clothing.
 I see a remarkable discrepancy in that these sizes of [[Garments|temple garments]] exist to accommodate those who do not appear to be following the Lord's Law of Health.
 Either the commandment is not sufficient, or we can skirt by the rules and rationalize that it isn't actually a commandment.
 Neither is a satisfying explanation.

-However, the dirty apostate heathens who both drink coffee *and* run marathons are forbidden from the temple because they don't follow the Lord's Law of Health (which isn't *actually* a commandment.)
+Instead, we can feel assured that the dirty apostate heathens who both drink coffee *and* run marathons are forbidden from the temple because they don't follow the Lord's Law of Health (which isn't *actually* a commandment.)

 &nbsp;